 flickering in a strong wind, echoes, mirages and phantoms,hallucinations, and like a dream.”
 The eight similes of Illusion fromthe Prajna Paramita Sutras- The Buddha

 Each medium allows me to play with and explore light, color and space in different but analogous ways.
-Glass allows me to play with light directly through reflection, refraction, and transmission as I build panels made up of thousands of tiny balls I make myself through many kiln firings, and put into place by hand.
+Glass allows me to play with light directly through reflection, refraction, and transmission as I build panels made up of thousands of tiny balls I make myself through many kiln firings, and place by hand.
 The paintings, on the other hand, symbolically allude to momentary light effects, such as halation, which points to how color is perceived relative to other colors surrounding it.
 Or the blurring of light and color surrounding a bright area, like a halo or aura.
+Or rhythms of light and shadows in the natural world.
 Each painting is slowly built up in time, of many thin transparent glazes that eventually create deeply saturated color, luminosity and an expanded sense of space.
 The works on paper provide an opportunity for me to work spontaneously and fluidly, inspiring new ideas that come by way of chance.
 I create puddles of paint that when dry become a new composition through a multi media additive drawing process.
-Often these drawings give me ideas to work with in paint and glass.
+Each medium I work in influences the others and bodies of work evolve.